The 10 Best Parks in Japan

 3. Funabashi Andersen Park

-This is a theme park dedicated to Hans Christian Andersen located in Funabashi, Chiba.
+This is a theme park dedicated to Hans Christian Andersen in Funabashi, Chiba.
 It features a beautiful replica of a Danish windmill, squares, gardens, a lake, and plenty of greenery.
-There are plenty of activities for children, such as pony rides at the mini-farm and various rides at the playground.
-A very pleasant place to spend the day with family.
+There are lots of activities for children, such as pony rides on the mini-farm and various attractions at the playground.
+A very pleasant place to spend the day with the family.

 The 10 best parks in Japan